sunnyHelen/HelenZhao.github.io/_pages/about.md

 <span class='anchor' id='talks'></span>

 # 💬 Talks
+- *2023*, "Human Action and Skill Understanding in Long Videos", Beihang University
 - *2023*, "What Does ChatGPT mean to AI Research", The University of Sydney
 - *2023*, "Research in AI", The University of Sydney
 - *2022*, "Biomedical Image Analysis", The University of Sydney